-Essentially all files are coated in a material similar to sandpaper; this creates a grit like coarse surface.
-Like sandpaper, nail files are graded according to how much grit they contain per square inch.
-The general rule is the lower the grit number the coarser the file.
-Whilst you might think it will be quicker to always use the coarsest file, this is incorrect.
-Each grit combination has been carefully designed for use in a particular task.
+Mostly all files are coated with a material similar to sand paper; this creates a grainy like surface.
+Like sandpaper, nail files get graded according to how much grit they contain per square inch.
+The general rule is the lower the grit number, the coarser the file.
+While you might think it will be quicker to always use the coarsest file, this can be wrong.
+Each grit combination is carefully designed for use in a particular task.
 Choosing the wrong file could cause significant damage to the nail.

 What grit should I use?

 The coarsest file used for removing acrylic, gel and fibreglass overlays.

 A coarse file that can only be safely used on artificial nails.